KDDing/ISDCSMP/README.md

 PathSim.R is for calculating the relatedness based on symmetric meta-path.

-Regression.R is for obtaining the combination coefficients based on ridge regression
+Regression.R is for obtaining the combination coefficients based on ridge regression.

+predictions.csv provides all rankings of drug pairs prioritized by ISDCSMP.